aqtrans/gorram/README.md

 A very basic heartbeat is implemented, with the server waiting for a ping from the client every `$interval` seconds, right after connect.
 If the ping is not received, the timer expires and a ticker fires off that alerts every `$interval`*2 seconds until the client re-connects.

-The server holds all configuration information in a TOML or YAML file on a per-client basis, and that client config is pushed to the client upon connect.
+The server holds all configuration information in a YAML file on a per-client basis, and that client config is pushed to the client upon connect.
 [fsnotify](https://github.com/fsnotify/fsnotify) is used to watch and reload and send the config to the client as necessary, as part of the ping/heartbeat.

 The client only needs to be pointed at the server with either it's own TLS certificate and secret key, or a common CA certificate and key in hand, greatly simplifying management of the checks.

+## Quickstart:
+- Fetch the package itself: `go get git.jba.io/go/gorram`
+- Or clone from git: `git clone https://git.jba.io/go/gorram`
+- Build: `./build.sh build`
+- Move/edit `client.yml.dist`, `clientname.yml.dist`, and `server.yml.dist` as necessary:
+    - `server.yml` is stored on the server-side
+    - `client.yml` is stored on the client-side
+    - `clientname.yml` files are stored in a `conf.d` directory on the server-side
+        - One yml file per-client, with the filename matching the `clientname`
+    - `secret_key` in `client.yml` and `server.yml` must match
+    - `tls_host` in `server.yml` must be edited as necessary to allow TLS certificate generation
+        - You can set it to an IP
+- Startup the server: `./gorram-server -generate-ca -debug -conf ./ -ssl-path ./`
+    - With `-generate-ca`, a CA key and certificate will be generated to `ssl-path` on startup, so if the client and server are running on different machines for this quickstart, you must copy them to the client's `ssl-path`
+- Startup the client: `./gorram-client -debug -conf ./client.yml -ssl-path ./`

+After 60 seconds, the checks should start flowing, checking anything specified in `clientname.yml` on the client.

 ## Mutual TLS with pre-generated certificates:
 Generating your own certificates ahead of time, using `gorram-certs`: